- Academic All-State

 - Track & Field

-- Have received a varsity letter in at least one of the sports listed above at any point during his/her high school career
+- Have received a varsity letter in at least one of the sports listed above at any point during their high school career

 - Be a graduating senior